AOBTenn/osTicket-Prerequisites-and-Installation/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the free help desk ticketing system osTicket.<br />